 If you're looking for something to do on a summer night in Los Angeles, we've got you covered.
-Here are some ideas of what to do in L.A. on a summer evening when the long days turn into mild nights.
+Here are some ideas of what to do in L.A. on a summer evening when the long, sunny days wind down into balmy nights.

 01 of 06